 “I’m not sayin’ that you lie to me—” Nico arched a brow “—but you could be gentler with your words.”

 “… Cadence was honest with her words which has a positive connotation of its own—although she could have been more civil about it.”
 Francis paused, brows furrowing.
-“A bottle of wine… really?”
+“A glass of whiskey… really?”

 “It was the expensive stuff too.”